alibaba/weex/README.md

 ## Pre-release Notes

-Weex is currently in Pre-release Stage.
+Weex currently is in Pre-release Stage.

-We agree that you may discuss technical information about Weex, except that you may not fork Weex to public repository , write public reviews or post screen shots using information from current repository(https://github.com/alibaba/weex) , redistribute weex within any form.
+We allow you to discuss technical information about Weex, but you should not fork Weex to public repository, write public reviews or post screen shots using the information from current repository(https://github.com/alibaba/weex) , or redistribute weex within any form.

 > A framework for building Mobile cross-platform UI.

-Support Android 4.1 (API 16) and iOS soon.
+Support Android 4.1 (API 16) and iOS is coming soon.
 See [Weex website](http://alibaba.github.io/weex/) for more information.

 ## Meet Weex